Backpacking Food Ideas: Get Your Ingredients at the Grocery Store

 If you’re the kind of outdoor enthusiast who can happily subsist on traditional backpacking food, Genus freeze-dryus, more power to you.
-As a child of the ’70s, dehydrated meals (and questionable meaty products like Vienna sausages and deviled ham) were a staple of family camping trips.
-Perhaps this is why I was a latecomer to the backpacker cooking party (in my early 30s, I embarked on a two-day sea kayaking trip with only a loaf of bread, jar of peanut butter and summer sausage for sustenance).
+As a child of the ’70s, dehydrated meals (and questionable meaty products like Vienna sausages and deviled ham) were a staple of my family’s camping trips.
+Perhaps this is why I was a latecomer to the backpacker cooking party (in my early 30s, I embarked on a two-day sea kayaking trip with only a loaf of bread, a jar of peanut butter and summer sausage for sustenance).

 At a certain point, however, it becomes more pleasurable to elevate the quality of your backpacking food, but that doesn’t have to equate to spending a lot of money.
 Most grocery stores offer staples that let you stock your pack with nutritious prepared foods and raw ingredients.

 With pre-planning and pre-portioning, you can keep both cost and weight reasonable.
 Even better, mealtimes can become something you look forward to for reasons other than mere sustenance.

 How much food should I bring?

 Backpacking food is all about maximizing nutritional density and ease of preparation with shelf-stable foods while keeping your load as light as possible.

 Variables like height, weight, age, gender, fitness levels and terrain aside, the rule of thumb is to allow 2 pounds of food per day.
 The problem with this generalized approach, however, is the assumption that said foods are nutritionally sound.
 Focus on packing wholesome, calorie-dense foods, and pre-portion and weigh each meal if you’re new to backpacking or planning a long trip; remember to consider climate and proximity to fresh water for food prep (and hydration) needs.

 What kinds of foods should I take backpacking?

 I avoid highly processed foods, which tend to be high in sodium and low in nutrients, but sometimes convenience and stability win out, as with items like instant rice or ramen.

 Emphasize protein and complex carbohydrates like beans and whole grains.
 Pack more resilient produce like citrus and apples and sturdy greens with thicker/drier leaves (think chard, mustard greens or kale) and carrots to use the first day or two of your trip.